-Ultraviolet (UV) radiation, Ozone hole causes, Health and environmental effects of Ozone layer depletion
+Ultraviolet (UV) radiation, Ozone hole causes, Health & environmental effects of Ozone layer depletion

 UVB Radiation is a kind of ultraviolet light from the sun that has several harmful effects, UVB is particularly effective at damaging DNA, It is the cause of melanoma and other types of skin cancer, It has been linked to damage to some materials, crops, and marine organisms, The ozone layer protects the Earth against most UVB coming from the sun, You should protect yourself against UVB by wearing hats, sunglasses, and sunscreen.